Geostartico/Trusted-list-browser/documentation/systemTest/systemTest.md

 ## Test case 4

-- Summary: on the filter component the selected items must be selectable, eventually changing the selected services
+- Summary: on the filter component the selected items must be selectable, eventually giving an error if the deselection returns would make the list of selected services empty

 - Precondition: items are selected